AdGyde/AdGydeUnitySample/README.md

 ---

 # Integration Process for AdGyde Unity Android SDK `v3.3.0`
-You can also access the complete documentation from belo link as well https://www.adgyde.com/documents.php
+You can also access the complete documentation from below link as well https://www.adgyde.com/documents.php

 **NOTE : AdGyde Currently only supports Android in Unity**